dippedrusk/arpabet-syllabifier/README.md

 * Import the function `from syllabifier import syllabifyARPA`.
 * Function parameters
   * A 2-letter ARPABET transcription in string form (with phones delimited by spaces) or as a Python list (stress markers on the vowels are optional)
-  * (Optional) bool return_list to return in Python list form instead of the default Pandas Series
   * (Optional) bool silence_warnings to suppress ValueErrors thrown because of unsyllabifiable input
 * Sample calls are in the Jupyter Notebook test.ipynb, using CMU Pronouncing Dictionary data.